License pool management

 Monthly license pool (MSSP Command)

-To assign monthly licenses (MSSP Command) to a partner’s clients, MSSP Points must first be exchanged for Panda Security product licenses.
+To assign monthly licenses (MSSP Command) to your clients, you must first exchange MSSP Points for Panda Security product licenses.
 After this is complete, a license pool is created in Partner Center with monthly licenses with these features:

 -

-When a partner assigns licenses to a client, they expire on the first of each month.
+When you assign licenses to a client, they always expire on the first day of each month.
 See Automatic renewal of one-month licenses (MSSP Command).

 -

 The duration of monthly licenses (MSSP Command) is 30 days.
-If a license is assigned to a client after the first of the month, Partner Center recalculates the total number of licenses used in the pool (see Process for exchanging MSSP Points in the MSSP Command console for more details).
+If you assign a license to a client after the first day of the month, Partner Center recalculates the total number of licenses consumed from the pool (for more information, see Process for exchanging MSSP Points in the MSSP Command console).

 -

-Monthly licenses (MSSP Command) require continual renewal in order to keep protecting clients’ systems.
-See Process for exchanging MSSP Points in the MSSP Command console)
+Monthly licenses (MSSP Command) require continual renewal to keep clients’ systems protected.
+See Process for exchanging MSSP Points in the MSSP Command console.

 -

 Monthly licenses are renewed automatically when they expire.
-If there are insufficient licenses available, the logic described in Renewal logic for clients with monthly licenses (MSSP Points) will be applied to discount computers belonging to certain clients.
+If there are insufficient licenses available, the logic described in Renewal logic for clients with monthly licenses (MSSP Points) is applied to discard computers from certain clients.

 Process for exchanging MSSP Points in the MSSP Command console

-Partners assigned to WatchGuard have the option of exchanging MSSP Points for Panda Security product licenses, which can then be managed later in the Partner Center.
+Partners assigned to WatchGuard have the option to exchange MSSP Points for Panda Security product licenses, which can then be managed later in Partner Center.

-The Panda Security product licenses obtained with MSSP Points expire on the first of each month, and must therefore be renewed in order for the protection to remain active.
+The Panda Security product licenses obtained with MSSP Points expire on the first day of each month, and must therefore be renewed in order for the protection to remain active.
 Partners must exchange a sufficient number of MSSP Points every month to meet the protection needs of clients.
-See Renewal logic for clients with monthly licenses (MSSP Points) for more information about assigning licenses if there is an insufficient number of licenses to renew all assigned services.
+See Renewal logic for clients with monthly licenses (MSSP Points) for more information about how to assign licenses if there is an insufficient number of licenses to renew all assigned services.

-Licenses acquired by the partner always have a fixed 1-month duration.
-If the date the license was exchanged for points is not the first of the month, partners will require proportionally fewer licenses (and therefore fewer MSSP Points) to protect all their clients’ devices.
-Below are two examples of how this is calculated:
+Licenses purchased by a partner always have a fixed duration (one month).
+If the date points are exchanged for licenses is not the first day of the month, the partner will require proportionally fewer licenses (and therefore fewer MSSP Points) to protect all of their clients’ devices.
+Following are two examples of how this is calculated:

 -

-A partner has 100 MSSP Points and needs 30 Panda Adaptive Defense 360 licenses to meet the protection needs of clients, and each Panda Adaptive Defense 360 license costs 3 MSSP Points.
+A partner has 100 MSSP Points and needs 30 Panda Adaptive Defense 360 licenses to meet the protection needs of clients.
+Each Panda Adaptive Defense 360 license costs 3 MSSP Points.

 -

-If the partner exchanges points for licenses on the first of the month, 90 MSSP Points are used (30 Panda Adaptive Defense 360 licenses x 3 MSSP Points / license = 90 MSSP Points).
-In Partner Center, a monthly license pool is created (MSSP Command) with 30 Panda Adaptive Defense 360 licenses.
+If the partner exchanges points for licenses on the first day of the month, the partner will use 90 MSSP Points (30 Panda Adaptive Defense 360 licenses x 3 MSSP Points for each license = 90 MSSP Points).
+In Partner Center, a monthly license pool (MSSP Command) is created with 30 Panda Adaptive Defense 360 licenses.

 -

-If the partner makes the exchange after the month has begun, for example on the 23rd, they will need fewer MSSP Points as the monthly licenses always expire on the first of the month:
+If the partner performs the exchange after the month has begun, for example on the 23rd, the partner will need fewer MSSP Points because the monthly licenses always expire on the first day of the month:

 -